Monday, July 25, 2022

 Personally I learn better using practical examples instead of abstract data, and for this reason I have constructed this tutorial as a step by step with practical code examples written in C language, that can be followed by anyone with basic programming skills and knowledge on how to use a microcontroller.
 Although I am using an ATmega328P in this tutorial, the concepts extend to any microcontroller.

-If you need an SD card library, you can find one here: https://www.programming-electronics-diy.xyz/2022/07/sd-memory-card-library-for-avr.html.
+In case you just need a library to read/write a memory card, you can find one here: https://www.programming-electronics-diy.xyz/2022/07/sd-memory-card-library-for-avr.html.
 This tutorial will help in understanding the low-level interactions between a microcontroller and a memory card but it will not be enough to use an SD card in a practical way.
-Apart from an SD card driver, that is the code described in this articles, you will also need a file system driver such as FAT16 or FAT32 in order to read or write files.
+Apart from an SD card driver, that is the code described in this article, you will also need a file system driver such as FAT16 or FAT32 in order to read or write files.
+Writing and reading data to a memory card without a file system, is like using a large EEPROM.

 Contents